 The UNC Volleyball Clinic is offered to SONC athletes and features skills stations run by the members of the UNC Chapel Hill women’s volleyball team.
-Registration information for this clinic will be made available as it’s received.
+Registration is due by Tuesday, April 17, 2018.
+Please click here to register!

 Sport Development Team